R0h1th-1DD4E2/Cozmoclench/README.md

 4. Upload the code using the Arduino IDE or another preferred method.

 ### Step 2: Web Interface Setup
 You can control the bot using a simple web-based interface.
 The HTML file is located in the `controller` folder.
-Host this file on a local server or open it in your browser.
+Host this file on a local server or open it in your browser and paste the `ip address` of the bot.

 ### Step 3: Game Controller Support
-To control the bot using a game controller, use the Python script located in the `controller` folder.
+To control the bot using a game controller, use the Python script located in the `controller` folder and do the same.

 Install the necessary dependencies:
 ```bash